scristobal/dotfiles/NOTES.md

 - Create a new `precheck.sh` to check which apps are installed.
 - Remove checks from `.zshrc` to speed up launch times.
 - Use `.antigenrc` file for catching and faster boot times.
+- Adapted alacritty config to Linux, which broke macOS.

+### Unresolved

+- Find a way to switch macOS flags on/off on Alacritty config.